Fellowship Programs

 The pediatric dermatology fellowship program is affiliated with both the Department of Dermatology and the Department of Pediatrics.
 This one-year program is approved by the American Board of Dermatology.

-The pediatric dermatology fellowship program at Oregon Health & Science University (OHSU) is affiliated with both the Department of Dermatology and the Department of Pediatrics.
-The program received accreditation in 2009 through the American Board of Dermatology.
-The staff consists of three full-time pediatric dermatologists and other faculty with specialized expertise who see upwards of 10,000 pediatric patients per year in the outpatient setting at OHSU University Hospital and OHSU Doernbecher Children's Hospital, as well as inpatient consultations.
+The pediatric dermatology fellowship program at Oregon Health & Science University (OHSU) is a one-year program affiliated with both the Department of Dermatology and the Department of Pediatrics.
+The program received accreditation in 2009 through the American Board of Dermatology and changed to ACGME accreditation in 2022.
+The staff consists of three full-time pediatric dermatologists and other faculty with specialized expertise who see ~7,500 pediatric patient visits per year in the outpatient setting at OHSU University Hospital and OHSU Doernbecher Children's Hospital, as well as inpatient consultations for the 151-bed Children’s hospital with the largest pediatric ICU in Oregon.

 Mission Statement: